umarhassan-mitodl/24-s23-spring-2023/content/pages/syllabus.md

 ### Academic Integrity

 I will hold all members of this class to the high standard of academic integrity that is expected of students at MIT.
 I expect that you will submit work that you have done yourself and that you will acknowledge the sources that you use and the contributions of others to your work.
 (See A Note about Collaboration, above.)
-It is important that you know, understand, and uphold MIT’s policies regarding academic integrity, which are available at [Academic Integrity at MIT: A Handbook for Students](https://integrity.mit.edu/handbook/academic-integrity-handbook).
+It is important that you know, understand, and uphold MIT’s policies regarding academic integrity, which are available at {{% resource_link "c889847a-cc6f-4b38-8ed2-2fef60bcb66d" "Academic Integrity at MIT: A Handbook for Students" %}}.
 If you have any questions about these policies, please speak with me.

 ### Diversity